Charlotte Wrongful Death & Catastrophic Injury Attorney

 NC, SC, GA, DC, MD

-Family members of a wreck, collision or accident victim who dies may experience enormous grief, and they may also face funeral costs and challenges in paying for matters like a mortgage, food, a car or other transportation, and other items which had been paid by the deceased family member.
-Those who survive catastrophic injuries (brain trauma, spinal cords issues, paralysis, broken bones, burns, disfigurement) usually find their lives dramatically altered.
-They face tremendous medical bills, and they are frequently not able to work in the same capacity as they had before their injuries.
+Family members of a person who dies in a wreck, collision, or accident can experience enormous grief, and they can also face challenges in paying for a mortgage, a car, college tuition, and other expenses that were previously paid by the person killed.
+People who survive catastrophic injuries (brain trauma, spinal cords issues, paralysis, broken bones, burns, disfigurement) usually find their lives dramatically altered.
+They face tremendous medical bills, and they are usually not able to work in the same capacity as they had before their injuries.
 Oftentimes, they never work again.
-Whoever is responsible for causing the wrongful death or catastrophic injury of a person should be held responsible to pay the related costs and other compensation for all of the related harms and losses.
+Whoever is responsible for causing the wrongful death or catastrophic injury of a person should be held responsible to pay the related costs and other compensation for all of the related harms and losses that are caused.
 If a loved one has died or suffered catastrophic injuries because of an accident or other incident caused by someone else in Charlotte or beyond, a wrongful death attorney with experience in wrongful death and catastrophic injury cases should be contacted.
 Curtis C. Osborne, of Osborne Law Firm, P.C., is available to answer all of your questions.
 Selective, Dedicated, and Committed.

-We are available to help you in the following areas:
+We are available to help you in the following practice areas:

 - Motorcycle Accidents